 Gender Inclusive Cabin FAQs

-New for summer 2021, we are so excited to be offering campers a Gender Inclusive Cabin.
+Beginning in 2021, we were so excited to be offering campers a Gender Inclusive Cabin.
 This is to ensure that ALL campers feel included and welcome at Sherbrooke Lake Camp.
 We encourage guardians to have the discussion with their camper around which cabin best fits their needs and comfort level.
 You can choose to opt into up to 2 cabin options.